 |

-as cooling houses for the milk of the Gutshof herds, until it was bottled.
-The one on the
+as a cooling house for the milk of the Gutshof herds, until it was bottled.

 -